 eBay is the world's largest online marketplace that brings merchants and consumers together through online websites and mobile applications. eBay has over 160 million active users.

-eBay has an enviable track record of value creation, generates strong cashflow and through new initiatives in data analysis and improving features on their website, is expected to grow at 5% for the next three to five years.
+eBay has an enviable track record of value creation, generates strong cashflow and through new initiatives in data analysis and improving features on their website, is expected to accelerate revenue growth and grow earnings at double digit rates over the next three to five years.

-Ecolab is the global market leader that provides cleaning and sanitising solutions for the foodservice, hospitality and healthcare industries.
+Ecolab is market leader in providing cleaning and sanitising solutions for the foodservice, hospitality and healthcare industries.
 It also provides chemicals and technologies to the water treatment and oil production industries.

 Edwards Lifesciences is the global market leader in the treatment of heart valve disease, which impacts millions of people worldwide and carries a poor prognosis if left untreated.
 Edward’s main product allows for the treatment of this disease without the need for risky open heart surgery.